Powerlearnproject/se-day1-assignment-Cynthia-M-M/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+#Explain what software engineering is and discuss its importance in the technology industry.

-software engineering is a branch of computer science used for developing, testing and maintaining software. its importance are below reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance. efficiency - it helps to optimize developer workflow while maintaining high quality standards. scalability and flexibility - it ensures that the system can handle an increased load without affecting performance. security - implement protection practice like authentication, authorization and encryption to secure users information.
+ - Software Engineering is an application of principles to the design,development,testing,deployment and maintainace of software.
+Importance of software engineering include;
+ - efficiency - helps in optimizing developer workflow and maintaining high quality standard.
+ - scalability - ensures the system can handle increased load without it's perfomace being affected.
+ - reliability - ensures software structured methodologies to design and develop software is bug free and reliable.
+ - security - protect software from cyber threats by implementing practice such as authentication and encription to secure users details.

- Identify and describe at least three key milestones in the evolution of software engineering.
+#Identify and describe at least three key milestones in the evolution of software engineering.
+>The Emergence o
 -The Emergence of Structured Programming (1960s-1970s) Prior to the 1970s, software was often written in an unstructured, "spaghetti code" fashion, which was difficult to manage, understand, and maintain.
 The concept of structured programming emerged as a solution to these problems.
 Influential figures like Edsger Dijkstra and C.A.R.
 Hoare championed the use of structured programming, advocating for the use of logical structures like loops, conditionals, and subroutines.
 Impact: This approach emphasized clarity, modularity, and the reduction of complexity, which laid the foundation for the development of modern programming practices.
 It also led to the creation of programming languages like C and Pascal that supported structured programming principles.